IR0NBYTE/playIntegrityFixDetector/README.md

 ---

+## Release App

+You can find the release application in the /release folder in the project folder.

+---

 ## Project Structure
 The project has a Java component (MainActivity.java) that handles the UI and triggers native detection, and a C++ component (native-lib.cpp) that detects PIF, Frida, debuggers, Zygisk, and tampering.